kanaya-nict/protocol-parser/http/README.md

+# What?

-# HTTP Parser for STAP Flow Abstractor
+This is a HTTP protocol parser for SF-TAP Flow Abstracotr.

-FIXME: description
+This program reads data from HTTP interface of Flow Abstractor and outputs results formatted by JSON.

 ## Installation